DataDog/datadog-agent/docs/public/components/creating-components.md

 ### The impl folders

 The `impl` folder is where the component implementation is written.
 The details of component implementation are up to the developer.
-The only requirements are that the package name follows the pattern `<component>impl` and that there is a public instantiation function called `NewComponent`.
+The only requirements are that the package name follows the pattern `<COMPONENT_NAME>impl` and that there is a public instantiation function called `NewComponent`.

 === ":octicons-file-code-16: comp/compression/impl-zstd/compressor.go"
     ```go